 Learn about countries, their culture, and their customs.
 Find recipes, business etiquette, languages spoken, country demographics and statistics, ethnic groups, stereotypes, society and culture, and lots more.

-Use the UCC Library Search Box to find articles in academic and trade journals, news and magazine articles, ebooks, and patents.
-Search the UCC Library Collection, the Public Catalog, the eBooks database, and multiple article databases at one time.
+Use the UCC Library Search Box to find articles in academic and trade journals, news and magazine articles, print books, ebooks, streaming video, and patents.

 Using the UCC Library Search Box, you can find: